psycopg/psycopg2/doc/usage.rst

     >>> SQL = "INSERT INTO authors (name) VALUES ('%s');" # NEVER DO THIS
     >>> data = ("O'Reilly", )
     >>> cur.execute(SQL % data) # THIS WILL FAIL MISERABLY
-    ProgrammingError: syntax error at or near "Really" LINE 1: INSERT INTO authors (name) VALUES ('O'Really') ^
+    ProgrammingError: syntax error at or near "Reilly" LINE 1: INSERT INTO authors (name) VALUES ('O'Reilly') ^

 If the variable containing the data to be sent to the database comes from an